HZICT/dtiw/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/HZICT/dtiw/tags).

 ## Authors
 * **Daan de Waard** - *Initial work* - [dwaard](https://github.com/dwaard)

-See also the list of [contributors](https://github.com/dwaard/laravel-best-practices/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/HZICT/dtiw/contributors) who participated in this project.

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details

 ## Acknowledgements